Terms and Conditions TRI HARD Series Netherlands

 SECTION 2: REGISTRATION AND PARTICIPATION

 2.1.
-On the day of the Event, the Participant has to meet the minimum age of that Event determined by the Organizer of 14 years old for the Sprint Distance, 16 years old for the Olympic Distance and 18 years old for the Middle Distance.
+On the day of the Event, the Participant has to meet the minimum age of that Event determined by the Organizer of 14 years old for the Sprint Distance, 16 years old for the Quarter- and Standard Distance and 18 years old for the Middle Distance.

 2.3.
 Registration fees are determined based on the moment the Participant registered for the Event.
-Increases in price occur in three phases.
-During the first phase, that runs up to and including December 31st, 2020, the lowest price is applicable under the name early-bird.
-The first increased price is applicable from January 1st, 2021, until 4 weeks before the Event.
-The final phase ends on the Tuesday before the Event.
-The registration closes at the end of that Tuesday.
+Increases in price occur in multiple phases.
+During the first phase, that runs up to and including September 17th, 2023, the lowest price is applicable under the name early-bird.
+The second phase is from September 18th, 2023 up to and including December 31st, 2023, the thirt phase applicable from January 1st, 2024, until 4 weeks before the Event.
+The final phase ends on the Thursday before the Event.
+The registration closes at the end of that Thursday.

 2.4.
-If the Participant registers before the end of the second phase, the Participant is entitled to their name on the competition number.
+If the Participant registers before the end of the third phase, the Participant is entitled to their name on the competition number.

 2.5.
 The Participant is allowed to modify the registration after the registration has been completed.
 Any possible costs related to this have to be paid by the Participant.

-3.1.
-In case of a cancellation, the registration fee will not be refunded by any means.
+– In case of cancellation up to 3 months before the event, 100% of the registration fee will be refunded

 3.2.
-Registration for a Sprint- or Olympic Distance can be transferred to a different Event in the same calendar year for €10.-.
+Registration for a Sprint-, Quarter- or Standard Distance can be transferred to a different Event in the same calendar year for €10.-.
 This arrangement is valid until 7 days before the Event for which the Participant registered originally.
 For using this arrangement, an e-mail should be sent to firstname.lastname@example.org.
 A change to the registration due to this arrangement cannot be undone.

 3.4.
 The arrangements mentioned in section 3.2 and 3.3 cannot be applied simultaneously.